-- Define how items will be scored (e.g. 1-10, 1-100, etc.).
+- Define how items will be scored (e.g., 1-10, 1-100).
 Decide up front how the group will score each factor.
 There must be a lower and upper bound to the scoring so the options can be comparatively reviewed.

-- Evaluate your options in a matrix.
 Once you’ve defined your criteria and scoring method, begin evaluating your options using a matrix.
-I like to do this in Excel, but you can easily do it on a white board during a meeting.
+We often do this in Excel, but you can easily do it on a white board during a meeting.
 In either method, create a table with your options running down the leftmost column and the scoring criteria along the top row.

 - Discard or ignore all options that do not meet the minimum required criteria.
 This will ensure you’re not wasting your time discussing ideas that will never happen.